Alan Reed: Voice acting

 In animation, Reed provided the voice of Boris the Russian Wolfhound in Walt Disney's Lady and the Tramp in 1955.
 In 1960, he began the voice role for Fred Flintstone, the lead character of Hanna-Barbera's prime-time animated series The Flintstones.
 Reed provided Fred's voice for the entire six-season run of the show, as well as in several spin-off series (The Pebbles and Bamm-Bamm Show, The Flintstone Comedy Hour) and specials.
 His final performance as Fred Flintstone was a cameo guest role on an episode of Scooby's All-Star Laff-A-Lympics.
-Among his other voice roles for Hanna-Barbera was Touché Turtle's sidekick, Dum Dum.
+Afterwards, Fred would be voiced by Henry Corden (who had previously done voice work for Hanna-Barbera and bore a resemblance to Reed).
+Reed's other voice roles for Hanna-Barbera was Touché Turtle's sidekick, Dum Dum.

 Radio playwright and director Norman Corwin cast Reed as Santa Claus in the 1969 KCET television reading of his 1938 play The Plot to Overthrow Christmas.

 In television commercials Reed was the voice over for J.J.
 Keebler, a creation of the Leo Burnett Agency.

 Personal life

-In May 1932, Reed married the former Finette Walker (1909–2005), a Broadway actress whom he met at television station W2XAB (later WCBS-TV) in New York City.
+In May 1932, Reed married Finette Walker (1909–2005), a Broadway actress whom he met at television station W2XAB (later WCBS-TV) in New York City.
 She appeared on stage in the early 1930s and was a chorus member in the original 1934 Broadway production of Anything Goes with Ethel Merman.
 They had three sons, including actor Alan Reed, Jr. (born 1936).

 Death

-Reed, a smoker, was diagnosed with bladder cancer in 1967.
+Reed, a heavy smoker, was diagnosed with bladder cancer in 1967.
 The cancer was treated surgically, but he later developed emphysema.
 On June 14, 1977, he died at St. Vincent Medical Center (Los Angeles) after having a heart attack, two months before his 70th birthday.